fuegovic/watch-hf/README.md

   - `OWNER`: the owner of the Hugging Face Space.
   - `NAME`: the name of the Hugging Face Space

-- Run `docker-compose up -d` to start the webhook server and the services.
+- Run `python watch.py` to start the webhook server and the services.
-- Configure Watchtower and Uptime Kuma to send notifications to the webhook server, using the URLs `http://localhost:5000/webhook`.
+- Configure Watchtower and Uptime Kuma to send notifications to the webhook server, using the URL `http://localhost:5000/webhook`.

 ## License